Self-interacting mass-dimension one fields for any spin: Elko for any spin

-Now we return to the problem of determining Elko and its spin-sums in the polarisation basis.
+Now we return to the problem of determining Elko and its spin-sums in the polarization basis.
 This can now be solved by noting that the spin-sums in the helicity basis specify a preferred plane with only $\phi$-dependence so the limit $\theta\rightarrow0$ does not affect the spin-sum.
-In this limit, $\phi(\ep,\sigma)\vert_{\theta\rightarrow0}$ becomes a spinor in the polarisation basis in the sense that it is now an eigenspinor of $J_{3}$
+In this limit, $\phi(\ep,\sigma)\vert_{\theta\rightarrow0}$ becomes a spinor in the polarization basis in the sense that it is now an eigenspinor of $J_{3}$

 The remaining $\phi$-dependence for $\phi(\ep,\sigma)\vert_{\theta\rightarrow0}$ now appears as non-trivial phases.
 In the spin-half case, these phases ensure the locality of the fields.
-Therefore, the self-conjugate and anti-self-conjugate Elko for any spin in the polarisation basis are given by
+Therefore, the self-conjugate and anti-self-conjugate Elko for any spin in the polarization basis are given by

 where subscripts denote the directional-dependence of the rest functions.
 Similarly the corresponding Elko of arbitrary momentum is denoted as